tjmahr/LatencyPoster/README.md

 LatencyPoster
 =============

-R scripts and RMarkdown macros for my SRCLD 2013 poster
+R and RMarkdown scripts for my SRCLD 2013 poster